kellenproctor/FSND-P5-server-configuration/README.md

 ```
 Confirm that the user 'catalog' exists, and we're all done with Postgresql!!
 For now...

-#### Installing the Application
+### Installing the Application
 Alright, so at this point we've configured the server, installed and verified that Apache is working, installed and verified that Postgresql is working.
 The next step is to actually download the Application!

 ---
-###### IMPORTANT NOTE ON DESIGN DECISIONS - VIRTUALENV - VAGRANT
+##### IMPORTANT NOTE ON DESIGN DECISIONS - VIRTUALENV - VAGRANT
 By this point, a couple of the tutorials and some of the forum posts recommended installing virtualenv for the P5.
 However, by the time I got to those recommendations, I had already installed a bunch of the dependencies globally on the server.
 Also, I don't have much experience with virtualenv.
 So for the sake of simplicity, I bypassed all those steps.
 In addition, P3 as it was, came with the vagrant "wrapper" if you will.
 So I cleaned up the directory structure of P3 by removing the files related to vagrant, and created a new github repository that would be used for this project with the code from P3.
+I think this is a good idea for this server, since there is only one app running on this, and I'm the only one working on it.
+I understand that if there was a situation is which multiple apps/modules needed different dependencies, or there were multiple devs, then it might be a good idea to use both virtualenv and vagrant.

 ---
-###### Git
+##### Git
 Install and set global configurations:
 ```
 $ sudo apt-get install git